BAMresearch/LebeDigital/lebedigital/ConcreteOntology/README.md

 ### The Concrete Ontology (Base-Ontology for all Knowledge Graphs)

 - The Concrete Ontology is found in the folder "BaseOntology"
-- The Ontology includes all taxonomie described in the excel file "Taxo.xlsx"
+- The Ontology includes all Taxonomie described in the excel file "Taxonomie.xlsx"
-- The tool tax2ont was used for developing the Ontology and could be useful in the future, further information is in the readme there.
-- The Concrete Ontology is using the current pmd core ontology and the QUDT Ontology for the Units, a "dictionary" for the mapping of the units can be found on (https://www.qudt.org/doc/DOC_VOCAB-UNITS.html)
+- The Concrete Ontology is using the current PMD-Core ontology and the QUDT Ontology for the Units, a "dictionary" for the mapping of the units can be found on (https://www.qudt.org/doc/DOC_VOCAB-UNITS.html)